mclima/1-DOM-scripting/readme.md

 The response needs to be converted to JSON with `response.json()`.

+Note that despite the method being named `json()`, the result is not JSON but is instead the result of taking JSON as input and parsing it to produce a JavaScript object.

 We can then use the data in our app:

 ```js